 Additionally, in my teaching I like to balance the aspects of learning for the sake of personal edification and exploring one's curiosity with building concrete skills that will serve students on the job market.
 For my mammalogy course, this includes teaching students how to use R to collect and analyze data in multiple contexts, perform mammal trapping activities, and writing up analyses in a publication format.
 I remind my students that my goal is to equip them with the skills they need to hit the job market and the ability to find questions that they are passionate about exploring beyond the classroom environment.

 Another aspect of teaching that is important to me is promoting an atmosphere where all feel welcome.
 I am proud to teach at ASU, a Hispanic-serving institution, and particularly enjoy working with BIPoC, LGBT+, students with accessibility needs, and first generation students to help eliminate barriers to success where I can.
-I was also a first generation university student and am keenly aware of the challenges facing students from low-income families without history of engaging in the university experience - it has also taught me empathy for students who are in other positions where their background presents challenges to equal participation and success in the academic process.
-Finally, it is important to me to acknowledge the indigenous peoples who have lived since time immemorial on the land which I, too, now live and work - including the Piipash, Akimel O'odham, and Tohono O'odham.
-I encourage my students to consider the perspectives of Native Americans in my mammalogy course by discussing the knowledge held by the Akimel O'odham, Piipash, and Tohono O'odham peoples regarding Arizona native mammals, in an effort to shine an important spotlight that the westernized perspective of science and natural history is not the only perspective that exists.
+I was also a first generation university student and am keenly aware of the challenges facing students from low-income families without history of engaging in the university experience.
+I hope to continually learn from the experiences and unique backgrounds of my students.
+It is important to me to acknowledge the indigenous peoples who have lived since time immemorial on the land which I, too, now live and work - including the Piipash, Akimel O'odham, and Tohono O'odham.
+I encourage my students to consider the perspectives of Native Americans in my mammalogy course by discussing some of the knowledge held by the Akimel O'odham, Piipash, and Tohono O'odham peoples regarding Arizona native mammals, in an effort to shine an important spotlight that the westernized perspective of science and natural history is not the only perspective that exists.
 This is a new pursuit for me but it is important to my values; I am interested in developing this aspect of my teaching as I continue to hone my teaching strategies.

 Format: Online asynchronous, 100 students